tsmbookrep/time-series-models-companion/README.md

 ## Overview

-This repository contains the code and data accompanying the chapters of this project.
+This repository contains the code and data accompanying the chapters of the book.
 Each chapter is self-contained: its data, MATLAB, R, Python, Python-notebook, and result folders live together.
 A reader can download the repository, select a chapter, and run its code without editing computer-specific paths.

 ## Repository structure

 The top-level repository is organized by chapter.
 Every chapter is organized by topic/model.
 A README file describes the content of every model folder, its files, its dependencies, and the tested software versions.
-Matlab, Python, R and Python notebook versions of the same code are available.

 ## General workflow

 1. Clone or download the repository.